rafaelsaboiad/rafaelsaboiad/readme.md

 - 🌱 I’m currently learning Scrum through <a href="https://www.scrumstudy.com" target="blank">SCRUMstudy™.</a> for applying to a SFC™ certificate.

-- 📝 I regularly do side projects for fun with friends like @emanuelvidall and @kennethhellstrom, that you can find here on my git page.
+- 📝 I regularly do side projects for fun with friends like <a href="https://github.com/emanuelvidall" target="blank">@emanuelvidall</a> and <a href="https://github.com/Kennethhellstrom" target="blank">@kennethhellstrom</a>, that you can find here on my git page.

 - 💬 Enthusiast of **financial and cryptocurrency markets.**